Abdul-Aziz-dal/Hr-managment-system-v2/README.md

 1. Create credentials in the [Google Developer Console](https://console.cloud.google.com/).
 2. Enable OAuth and get the Client ID & Client Secret.
-3. Add these credentials to the `.env` file.
+3. Add these credentials to the `env.php` ( must create .env file) file.
 4. Implemented using `cURL` requests to authenticate users securely.

 ### Caching & Performance Optimization